 The first part of Airy's method involves taking derivatives of hundreds of trigonometric terms (ie sine functions) and carrying out various multiplications and gathering together the like terms to give the residuals.
 Brown and Eckert recognized that the huge task of book keeping the thousands of terms could be done by punched card machines.
 Eckert completed this part of the work and was able to confirm to Brown the basic conformity of his theory with Newton's laws before Brown's death in 1938.
 However no new solution was ever derived from these calculations as Eckert became busy with other work.
-Eckert left Columbia University in 1940 to become director of the U.S. Naval Observatory's Nautical Almanac Office in Washington, where he oversaw automation of key astronomical and navigational calculations.
-Eckert returned to New York in 1945 as the first director of the IBM office of pure research and director of IBM's Thomas J. Watson Scientific Computing Laboratory associated with Columbia University.
-Whereas his association before had been less formal now he was an IBM employee and charged with developing IBM's scientific expertise, while continuing his own researches.
-All his subsequent work was carried out as an employee or fellow of IBM.18
+Eckert left Columbia University in 1940 to become director of the U.S. Naval Observatory's Nautical Almanac Office in Washington.
+Eckert returned to New York in 1945 as director of the IBM office of pure research and director of IBM's Thomas J. Watson Scientific Computing Laboratory associated with Columbia university.

 Eckert would continue to take the automation of lunar calculations to new heights.
-In a more theoretical vein by the 1930s empirical accuracy of Brown's Lunar theory had been well established and helped confirm the conclusion that the Earth's rotation is not constant but varies.
+By the 1930s empirical accuracy of Brown's Lunar theory had been well established and helped confirm the conclusion that the Earth's rotation is not constant but varies.
 This meant solar time had inaccuracies detectable due to discrepancies in the timing of events such as eclipses.
 This led to an initiative by the International Astronomical Union to establish ephemeris time as the new standard of astronomical timekeeping, using the motion of the Moon as the reference point.
-In aid of this Wallace J. Eckert carried out a set of calculations at the Thomas J. Watson High-speed Computing laboratory on IBM's brand new Selective Sequence Electronic Calculator (SSEC) in 1948, finding the position of the Moon directly from Brown's theory without approximation (Figure 2).
+In aid of this Wallace J. Eckert carried out a set of calculations at the Watson laboratory on IBM's brand new Selective Sequence Electronic Calculator in 1948, finding the position of the Moon directly from Brown's theory without approximation.
 This large scale electronic calculator could derive a position in 8 minutes instead of hours at far greater accuracy and was one of the first machines to combine electronic calculation speed with the ability to automatically carry out long chains of instructions.
-Conceptually the SSEC did little more than automate calculations that could already done by hand, but the new level of accuracy found by using Brown's theory rather than the tables was significant and suggests how computation constraints had limited the accuracy and detail of astronomical